Gap Insurance in Texas: Is It Worth It?

 How Much Is Gap Insurance in Texas?

-Adding gap insurance to your collision and comprehensive coverage typically adds about $20 annually to your premiums.
+Adding gap insurance to your collision and comprehensive coverage typically adds between $20–$100 annually to your premium.
 But the cost of gap insurance can vary based on where you purchase it.
-Gap insurance is usually more expensive through a car dealership, but they may add it to the total cost of your loan to reduce your up-front costs.
+Gap insurance is usually more expensive through a car dealership, lender, or leasing company.

 Find Cheap Car Insurance